 Why should you use drop sets?

-One thing the science does confirm is that drop sets are not necessarily better than straight sets when the total volume of the workouts is the same.
+One thing the newest science does confirm is that drop sets are not necessarily better than straight sets when the total volume of the workouts is the same.
 (Volume is also known as tonnage, which is the product of sets X reps X weight).

 If that’s the case, why bother with them?
 The most cited reason is that drop sets can be a great efficiency technique if you want to use them to save time.
 It’s possibly the number one benefit.